UmarAhmad12/Mini_Projects/Project-6/Readme.md

-# In this Project I have created Products Searcher Application.
+# In this Project I have created Search Products Application using HTML, CSS and Javascript.